 * OK, for those it isn’t obvious to, the threads would fill with galvanising and the nut wouldn’t screw up.
 You can get round this using oversize nuts but how complicated do you want to make it ?
 Anyway, stainless are superior to (even) galvanised.

 Use of saddles / sledges with V bolts

 The great majority of aerial installers just bolt the pole straight to the bracket like in the top install of the adjacent picture.
 This is absolutely fine for most installations but if you have a large aerial in an exposed location then the use of saddles with the V bolts gives a stronger install.
-This is because the saddle grips the pole better, and, as a side benefit, means the V bolts don’t have to be done up quite as tightly (to ensure the pole doesn’t slip round).
+This is because the saddle grips the pole better, and, as a side benefit, means the V bolts don’t have to be done up quite as tightly to ensure the pole doesn’t slip round, or in extreme cases, down !
 As stated above excessive tightening of the V bolts, particularly the top one, should be avoided if possible because it weakens the pole.

 Various combinations of V bolt and saddle are available (examples are pictured) :

 Plated V bolts - Stainless V bolts

 Light duty saddle (1.5 to 2") Pre galv